Bubbles, Bubbles Everywhere: What Your Bubbly Cottage Cheese is Trying to Tell You

 However, this is only the case if the packaging is still sealed.

-Basically, as you’re probably now aware, as soon as you open the packaging, the clock starts ticking.
+As you’re probably now aware, as soon as you open the packaging, the clock starts ticking.

 Cottage cheese, and other soft cheeses, will typically only last for a few days once opened.